 The website for this bank has links to a tremendous amount of information.
 Country information is very complete.
 Business Opportunities are found under the main heading "About ADB", then "Opportunities."

 Not sure why this is a .com intead of a .org but it is owned by 61 countries and 2 intergovernmental agencies.
 The member countries are in central Europe and central Asia, primarily countries that were formerly part of the Soviet Union.
 The country pages have links to current news and descriptions of projects.
 There are also pages devoted to business segments.
-The "Working Together" homepage leads to their list of business opportunities."
+The "Working With Us" homepage leads to their list of procurement opportunities."

 The Inter-American Development Bank serves South America and the Caribbean.
 Each country has a page with a brief overview of the economy but there is much more information available in the Research section.
 The Projects link at the top of the page goes directly to a searchable database of projects that the Bank has funded.
 The link to Procurement on this page will lead to another searchable database for business opportunities related to the projects.
 RSS feeds for automatic notification of procurement notices are available.

 As its name suggests, this bank's member countries are predominantly Muslim countries located in all parts of the world.
 There are lists of economic indicators for member countries but not a lot of member specific information.
-There is a trade database under construction and the "Opportunities" link has a brief list of current requests for bids.
+The "Opportunities" link has a list of current requests for bids.

 The U.S. Government has resources world-wide in Embassies and Consulates that help identify promising leads for U.S. exporters.
 Use the navigation column on the left to access the following options:

 Contains pre-screened, time-sensitive leads and Government Tenders gathered through U.S. Commercial Service offices around the world.
 You can search leads and receive notification when new leads are posted.